isomerpages/moe-chijolotn/_learn-at-ij-oln/Curricular Programmes/Science.md

 ---
 <h4><strong>Science Framework</strong></h4>
 <img style="width: 50%;" src="/images/sci1.png" />
-<p>The OLN Science Teaching and Learning Framework guides the OLN Science department in its quest to accomplish the department's vision which is 'To develop critical and inquisitive minds by stimulating interest in Science through scientific inquiry and investigation.'
+<p>The IJ OLN Science Teaching and Learning Framework guides the IJ OLN Science department in its quest to accomplish the department's vision which is 'To develop critical and inquisitive minds by stimulating interest in Science through scientific inquiry and investigation.'
 Aligned to the school's strategic trusts (ST1: Staff Competence &amp; ST3: Academic Excellence), the framework anchors on the school's teaching and learning framework of 'The Skillful Teacher' in the 'PETALS' environment.</p>
 <h4><strong>Key Programmes</strong></h4>
 <table>
 <tbody>